FHICT-Ordio/general/Portfolio/IP/Products and learning outcomes.md

 In total, the platform runs using five unique containers.
 These containers are the following:

 - #### Menu service container
-This container hosts the Menu microservice, the API application described in [this](#ordio-api-microservice) chapter;
+This container hosts the Menu microservice, the API application described in the [Ordio API Micoservice](#ordio-api-microservice) chapter;

 - #### Admin client container
-This container hosts the Admin client application, the frontend application described in [this](#ordio-admin-webtool) chapter;
+This container hosts the Admin client application, the frontend application described in [Ordio Admin Webtool](#ordio-admin-webtool) chapter;

 - #### Gateway container
-This container hosts the API gateway application described in [this](#api-gateway) chapter;
+This container hosts the API gateway application described in [API Gateway](#api-gateway) chapter;

 - #### Database container
 This container hosts the Ordio database.
 This is an MSSQL database which is responsible for storing all data the Ordio platform needs.
 The content of this database dynamically updates using Migrations whenever changes to the code structure are made;